 When it comes to storing your fabulously homemade cheddar n dill bread, wrap them tight in plastic wrap or an old bread bag.
 Alternatively, if you have a beeswax wrap, choose the largest you have and give that pretty loaf a waxy blanket!
-I would keep it in the fridge for up to 10 days or so but of course, use your judgement.
-If it looks green and fuzzy, or smells funky, toss it.
+I would keep it in the fridge for up to 10 days or so but of course, use your judgment.
+If it looks green and fuzzy or smells funky, toss it.

 Can I Freeze This Bread?

 Absolutely!
 It freezes really nice, actually!
 The way I do it is to wrap it in plastic wrap really tight, then in foil OR in a freezer-friendly plastic bag.
 Remember, oxygen is your enemy in this case.
-You can store them up to 3 months or so as long as they are wrapped up tight as a drum. lol
+You can store them for up to 3 months or so as long as they are wrapped up tight as a drum. lol

 How Should I Serve This Cheddar and Dill Bread?